 If you’re ever injured as a worker on a construction site and your employer carries workers’ compensation insurance, your next inquiry should be whether or not a third party is to blame for your injury.

-If a third party is to blame for your injury, you could have a claim against them and they would not have a workers’ compensation bar necessarily under your employer’s workers’ compensation policy.
+Workers’ compensation insurance usually blocks lawsuits from injured employees.
+However, if a third party is to blame for your injury, you could have a claim against them, and they might not be covered under your employer’s workers’ compensation policy.

-You should always investigate the facts surrounding any incident to see if you can pursue a third party claim for the negligent actions of another entity that was on the construction site.
+You should always investigate the facts of any incident to see if you can pursue a claim against any entity on the construction site.

 Call (888) 292-1049 to speak with workplace injury lawyers for free.

 For an accident victim to be able to recover any compensation through a personal injury claim, they must be able to show that another party’s negligence was the direct cause of their injuries.

 Establishing negligence in any case requires showing that the party from which you are seeking compensation deviated from the required standard of conduct in a given situation and that this deviation was the direct cause of your subsequent injuries.

 In other words, a party mishandled their responsibilities (i.e. their “duty of care”) and made a mistake, but you were the one who paid for it.

 For a free legal consultation, call 800-863-5312